12yashpatel547/Neetcode/arrays&hashing.md

-# Senior Software Engineer Study Guide: Arrays & Hashing (2026 Masterclass)
+# Senior Software Engineer Study Guide: Arrays & Hashing (2026 Edition)

-This study guide focuses on the **Arrays & Hashing** pattern.
-In 2026, high-tier technical interviews (Google, Meta, OpenAI) have shifted beyond simple map lookups.
-They now prioritize **space-efficiency**, **one-pass algorithms**, and the ability to map complex state into flattened structures.
+## Overview & Trend Analysis
+As a senior engineer, I categorize the **Arrays & Hashing** pattern not just as "using a Map," but as the art of **Frequency Analysis** and **State Mapping**.
+In 2026, high-tier interviews focus on one-pass solutions and minimizing auxiliary space.
+The trending problems (11 and 12) specifically test your ability to map 2D coordinates into 1D frequency arrays and apply greedy logic to sorted hashing.

 ---